Douglasville Slip and Fall Attorney

 - Pain and suffering – You could be owed compensation for the pain, anguish, and emotional trauma that you’ve been forced to endure.
 Because it is harder to calculate these damages, your injury attorney will work to establish a reasonable amount for this portion of your demand, based on their experience with these types of claims.

-If someone dies as a result of an accident on another person’s property, the surviving family members could be eligible to pursue a wrongful death claim on their behalf.
+If someone dies as a result of an accident on another person’s property, the surviving family members could be eligible to pursue a wrongful death claim on their behalf from the owner of the property.
 They could be eligible to secure compensation for funeral and burial expenses, final medical bills, loss of financial support, and loss of companionship.

 How Long Do You Have to File a Premises Liability Claim in Georgia?

 Premises liability claims must be filed within two years from the date of the underlying incident.

 At Sherrod & Bernard, P.C., we suggest filing your claim as soon as possible to avoid missing this deadline.

-What Should You Do If You’ve Been Hurt on Someone’s Property?
+What Should You Do If You’ve Been Hurt on Someone’s Property in GA?

 If you’ve been injured on another’s property, try to remain calm, and follow these steps: